-\item Positive values of the parameter $m$ allow dimensional reduction, applicable to both approaches.
-Hubble-$57$ data indicate positive $m$ values, as shown in Table-\ref{t1}, Table-\ref{t122} \& Table-\ref{t2} for our model.
+\item Positive values of the parameter $m$ allow dimensional reduction, applicable to both the approaches.
+Hubble-$57$ data indicate positive $m$ values, as shown in Table-\ref{t1} \& Table-\ref{t2} for our model.
 It is also found that the values of $m$ decrease as the number of dimensions increases, in order to satisfy the condition $2 < dm$.

+\item The model parameters obtained from the Hubble-$57$ data using the two approaches are compared in Table-\ref{tp}.

+Table-\ref{tp} shows that, for each fixed value of the extra-dimensional parameter $d$, both approaches yield consistent estimates of the parameter $m$.
+The parameter $\Omega_m$ remains comparable across the two methods for the same $d$, whereas the generalized Chaplygin gas parameter $\alpha$ assumes noticeably smaller values in the second approach.
+Furthermore, the approximation-based approach enables a more detailed characterization of the Chaplygin gas sector through the parameter $B_s$, leading to a refined description of the late-time cosmic dynamics.

-\item Using our alternative approach, we obtain an explicit solution for the $3D$ scale factor $a(t)$, as well as the expression for the extra dimensions $b(t)$, which is shown in fig.-\ref{fig:abta}.
+\item The most remarkable feature of the approximation method lies in the fact that unlike previous cases here we obtain an \textit{explicit} solution for the $3D$ scale factor $a(t)$, as well as the expression for the extra dimensions $b(t)$, which is shown in Fig.-\ref{fig:abta}.
 It is noted that the 3D scale factor increases more rapidly for lower dimensions, while the reduction of the extra space scale factor is slower for higher dimensions.
 The presence of extra dimensions may correspond to late acceleration.